FAQ - Frequently Asked Questions

 How can I volunteer for Camp Juku?

 Volunteering at Camp Juku is a tremendous character builder.
 Students will learn leadership, patience, organizational, public speaking skills and overall communication skills.
 We are really proud of the work performed and the progress of our high school volunteers.
-Scheduled fun movie and dinners events makes for a fun experience for all.
 Many of our volunteer/teacher alumni have gone on to do great things.

 Each year, we have a few spaces for volunteers to help with the marking and coordination of activities.
 We always have more applicants than positions.
 Most of the positions are filled from returning volunteers or previous “Spirit Award” winners.
 They have demonstrated that they have: maturity; character; high academic standards; familiarity with the Juku camp rules and regulations; and a disposition of being “friendly and patient” with children.
 Previous Camp Juku students and experienced volunteers from other camps will be considered, especially if they possess some teachable skills (rubik’s cube, dance, art…) and can help the whole summer.